Director: Steven Spielberg

 Starring: Tye Sheridan, Olivia Cooke, Ben Mendelsohn, Lena Waithe

 Review Author: Tony

 Set in the year 2045, the world has become overpopulated and gone into disrepair.
 As a form of escape people connect to the Oasis, an online virtual reality where the only limits are their imagination.
 The Oasis is the creation of genius, James Halliday, who passed away in 2040.
-On the day of his passing Halliday left a message for the world revealing an Easter Egg hidden within the Oasis that would grant it’s finder the companies fortunes as well as complete control of the Oasis.
-For five years no one has discovered any of the three keys required to unlock the Easter Egg leaving the hunt to Gunters, egg hunters, and corporate slaves known as Sixers who are in the employment of the shady CEO of the rival corporation, Innovation Online Industries.
+On the day of his passing Halliday left a message for the world revealing an Easter Egg hidden within the Oasis that would grant its finder the company’s fortunes as well as complete control of the Oasis.
+For five years no one has discovered any of the three keys required to unlock the Easter Egg leaving the hunt to Gunters, egg hunters, and corporate slaves known as Sixers, who are employed by the shady CEO of the rival corporation, Innovation Online Industries.
 One Gunter, Wade Watts, is determined to find the egg and escape his slum and meager life.

 While it wasn’t quite the revelation that others had led me to believe, Ready Player One is still a thrilling film with plenty of replay value.
-It certainly delves into perhaps a little too much Nostalgia, nut Spielberg is able to give the film many more layers and keep a sense of adventure throughout.
-It’s an exciting return the genre he helped define and another damn fine film to add to his extensive filmography.
+It delves into perhaps a little too much nostalgia, but Spielberg gives the film many more layers and keeps a sense of adventure throughout.
+It’s an exciting return to the genre he helped define and another damn fine film to add to his extensive filmography.

 Rating: 3.5 / 5 Pints of Guinness